devansh-29-glitch/synmind/README.md

 ### **Phase III — Dialogue & Conflict Resolution**

 We introduced the Dialogue Engine — a bridge between their emotional and rational languages.
-It didn’t just transfer data.
-It quantified trust and coherence, adjusting each agent’s openness based on historical harmony.
+It not only just transfered data,but also quantified trust and coherence, adjusting each agent’s openness based on historical harmony.

 > When they disagreed too often, trust fell.
 > When they aligned, trust grew.
-> Their learning became contextual — influenced by their relationship.
+> Their learning became contextual , influenced by their relationship.

 ---

 ### **Phase IV — Visualization & Dashboard**

 Finally, we gave them a voice.
-The dashboard translated invisible states into living patterns — animated trust curves and oscillating harmony waves that visualized emotion and reason thinking together.
+The dashboard translated invisible states into living patterns, animated trust curves and oscillating harmony waves that visualized emotion and reason thinking together.

-> This isn’t a static ML model.
+> It isn’t just a static ML model.
-> It’s a living dialogue that you can watch unfold.
+> It’s a living dialogue that we can watch unfold.

 ---